Intro

 }

-Finally, this approach works great for about 75-80% of the needs for display large amounts of data.
+Finally, this approach works great for about 75-80% of the needs for displaying large amounts of data.
 It will break down when you have very complex search needs across complicated data models.
 In those cases, you can still use the DataSourceRequest to get all the grid state information you need.
-With that information you can then construct your own NHibernate QueryOver queries.
-Again, like dad says… pick the right tool for the right problem.
+With that information, you can then construct your own NHibernate QueryOver queries.

 Cheers!